Perfect time to change your passwords

 Using a unique password saves time when you need to change your password

 It takes a lot of time to change all passwords.
 During that time your accounts can be taken over.
-Criminals will always try to use breached personal information as fast as possible to gain benefits.
+Criminals will always try to use stolen personal information as fast as possible to gain benefits.
 After a breach, time is of essence.

 What makes a strong password?